AbeerHabib/Task9_3D_designing_of_the_end_effector/README.md

-# New_end_effector
-Creating a new end effector for the fighting robot using Tinkercad
+# Utilizing Tinkercad for 3D designing of the end effector
 </br>
 </br>
 </br>